AbderrahimZil/Netlogo/Input Modeling 1/README.md

 ### The treasure chest box

 Boxes in the adventure field (the map) appear at different rarities and different numbers.
-Our goal in this section is to find the underlying distribution for boxes counts
+Our goal in this section is to find the underlying distributions for each box counts.
+For a suitable Pearson distribution

 ![](./assets/images/table_mpl.png)